 When it comes to excelling in providing customer service and meeting your customers’ needs, there’s one thing you need to keep top of mind: your key performance indicators.

-KPIs, or key performance indicators are just that, metrics that give you insight into how your team is performing against key indicators.
-These metrics can help you strategize how best to help customers and can help you determine what needs to be improved.
+A customer service KPI metric, or key performance indicator, is a metric that gives you insight into how your team is performing against key indicators.
+These metrics, when analyzed strategically and in unison, can help you strategize how best to help customers and support agents and can help you determine what needs to be improved within your organization.

 At the end of the day your goal is to meet your customers where they’re at in order to support them and increase customer satisfaction.
 Working to track these metrics will help guide your team to success and help streamline processes for how you’re serving customers and agent needs.

 Why Measuring Customer Service Key Performance And Metrics Is Important

 You may be wondering why it’s important to measure customer service key performance indicators and there are a few reasons you should.